mattia-3rne/quantitative-simulation-delta-hedging-jump-diffusion/README.md

 $$\frac{\partial d_1}{\partial S} = \frac{\partial d_2}{\partial S} = \frac{1}{S \sigma \sqrt{T}}$$

-Furthermore, a fundamental mathematical identity within the Black-Scholes partial differential equation establishes that:
+Furthermore, a fundamental mathematical identity establishes that:

 $$S \phi(d_1) = K \exp(-rT) \phi(d_2)$$

 Where $\phi(\cdot)$ denotes the probability density function of the standard normal distribution.
 By substituting these derived relationships back into the expanded partial derivative equation, the subsequent terms perfectly negate one another.
-This algebraic cancellation isolates the cumulative distribution function, yielding the final, simplified expressions for the theoretical deltas:
+This algebraic cancellation isolates the cumulative distribution function, yielding the final, simplified expressions for the theoretical deltas utilized in the simulation:

 $$\Delta_{call} = \Phi(d_1)$$
 $$\Delta_{put} = \Phi(d_1) - 1$$